 Rob’s game in Redemption Island is the best one ever.
 You can say it was his fourth time and that it was against a weak cast but I don’t care, what he managed to achieve was more amazing than what any winner has ever achieved before.
 Everyone that Rob aligned himself with trusted him to the maximum.
 Just look at how happy the other two finalists are when he wins!
 Everyone knew they didn’t have a shot against Rob in the end but were always afraid to go against him, making this the most dominant win in Survivor history.
 From early on Rob made a strong alliance of people who were starstruck and in love with him and using psychological mind tricks only he knows how to use, he convinced each and every single one of them that they were at the top of the pyramid with him.
 Early on Rob sensed that Kristina was dangerous and was the only player that was fighting to get him out so he quickly eliminated her.
 Then when he sensed that Andrea was becoming closer with Matt Elrod than with him, Rob quickly and decisively eliminated him as well.
 When Matt returned from Redemption Island and showed signs of wavering towards Zapatera, he quickly eliminated him again, scaring anyone from ever entertaining the thought of going against him for the rest of the game.
 The other piece of brilliance from Rob’s win in Redemption Island is his “Buddy System” in which he made everyone in his six person alliance have to have a buddy with them at all times so that there was never any chance that Zapetera could talk to an Ometepe member alone and infiltrate their alliance in an attempt to get Rob out.
 Rob let his allies be arrogant towards the other tribe, while always making sure he wasn’t being arrogant, so that he could get the votes in the end.
 He also made his tribe of Ometepe hate the Zapatera tribe, making them eat at separate times and sleep at separate times so that no one ever entertained the idea of trying to go with them to vote him out.
 At the end of the game, the only vote he didn’t get was Ralph’s who believed that a returning player didn’t deserve to win.
 Other than that, Rob swept all the other votes winning in one of the most commanding fashions ever by a vote of 8-1-0.
 Rob’s win comes against one of the least impressive casts, but it’s still the most impressive win in Survivor history.
 The psychological brilliance he has to know how to keep all of his allies loyal to him and scare them into ever going against him is incredible and I probably would have been just as starstruck by him as Phillip and Andrea.
 Rob Mariano played the greatest winning game in Survivor history and you’d be foolish to disagree as Rob would spin you around in circles and manipulate you into riding along his side until the right time came to blindside you, just like he did to so many players from Redemption Island.

-So there you have it!
-There are my Survivor Winner Rankings.
+So there it is.
+My Survivor Winner Rankings for 2017.
 What do you think?
-Who’s too high and who’s too low?
+Who is too high and who should be higher?
 Let me know in the comment section below!
+Thanks for reading and see you soon!